santoshtechwiz/codeguru.github.io/_drafts/csharp/moq-protected-async.md

     -   [How to mock the protected method](https://www.codeguru.co.in/2021/05/c-mock-protected-async-method-using-moq.html#how-to-mock-the-protected-method)
     -   [Limitations](https://www.codeguru.co.in/2021/05/c-mock-protected-async-method-using-moq.html#limitations)

 In this blog post I will show you shome tips and trics of `Moq` framework.
-Like how to moq protected method,how to
+Like how to moq protected method,how to moq async method with some real world example.
+Before diving into the code let's get familar with some basic terms.

 ## Why Mocking?